Rent vs. buy: Why renting may be best for you financially

 • Is your credit score high enough to get a competitive interest rate?

-• Can you easily afford the total monthly payment in addition to any other debts you may have?
+• Can you easily afford the total monthly payment in addition to any other debts you may have, like an auto loan?

 • In addition to your monthly principal and interest payment, have you factored in the cost of insurance, utilities, maintenance, private mortgage insurance (PMI), and any HOA fees?